openlegacy/mainframe-modernization-carddemo/README.md

 3. **CICS Resource Definitions**: Use CEDA to define and install:
    - All PROGRAMS for the respective variants
+   - Compile the CSUTLDPL date utility
    - All TRANSACTIONS
-   - All MAPSETs related to User Menu option 8
+   - All MAPSETs related to User Menu option 8, 11 and 12
-   - DB2TRANSACTION pointing to your DB2ENTRY
+   - DB2TRANSACTION pointing to your DB2ENTRY7
    - **Important**: Due to the pseudoconversational nature of the application, previous transactions (such as Signon, UserMenu, or AdminMenu) may retain control even after transferring control to subsequent programs.
 This can persist until a transaction change occurs.
 To prevent DB2 authorization issues, create DB2TRANSACTION definitions for all transactions in the flow, not just the DB2-accessing programs.
    - Ensure resources are installed under your CICS group
    - After compiling the programs, REBIND the associated DB2 packages